Skakel murder case: Court reinstates conviction

 Story highlights

-- Nephew of Robert and Ethel Kennedy was convicted in 2002
+- Nephew of Robert and Ethel Kennedy was convicted in 2002 for killing a neighbor

-- Skakel can appeal the court's decision
+- Skakel can appeal the court's decision to reinstate his conviction

 (CNN)Michael Skakel could be headed back to prison after the Connecticut Supreme Court on Friday reinstated his conviction in the 1975 murder of a 15-year-old neighbor.